FREQUENTLY ASKED QUESTIONS

 There is not a NAR section close to us.
 How do we set up a launch site?

 If there is not a NAR section nearby, then you simply need to locate an open field of suitable size (approximately 1500 X 2000 feet), get permission from the landowner, and comply with any local laws regarding model rocketry.
 Model rocketry falls under the National Fire Protection Association's Code 1122, which local fire officials should be familiar with.
 There is a safety handout in the last appendix of the Team America Handbook that you should read and can share with concerned landowners and public safety officials.
 If the landowner requires liability insurance, your team can obtain it by joining the NAR.
-If your rocket is over one pound liftoff weight, you must notify the local FAA which is explained in the Team America Handbook.

 Can we use the parts from a rocket kit in our TARC entry?
 What parts am I allowed to use for our design?
 Is our rocket allowed to contain metal parts?